RyanBeckett/blog/_posts/blog/2015-08-31-introduction-to-git.markdown

 thumb: git.jpg
 ---

 Up until October 2014 I had always used a Git client for source control.
 Typically it would have been [SourceTree](https://www.sourcetreeapp.com) or [GitHub Desktop](https://desktop.github.com).
 It did the job however if i'm honest, quite often I found it difficult to understand what was happening 'under the hood'.
-I was able to do the fundementals; _push_, _pull_, _branch_ and _merge_ (If you don't know what these terms mean don't panic, I'll be covering some of it later) but it felt like a dumped down version of Git. <!--more--> I often feel like this using a Git client.
+I was able to do the fundementals; _push_, _pull_, _branch_ and _merge_ (If you don't know what these terms mean don't panic, I'll be covering some of it later) but it felt like a dumbed down version of Git. <!--more--> I often feel like this using a Git client.

 ![Baby playing with blocks](http://bayareafamilychildcare.com/wp-content/uploads/2012/02/baby-blocks-2.jpg)